apache/buildstream/CONTRIBUTING.rst

 When anyone visits a file, there are two levels of comprehension:

-* What do I need to know in order to *use* this object
+* What do I need to know in order to *use* this object.

-* What do I need to know in order to *modify* this object
+* What do I need to know in order to *modify* this object.

 For the former, we want the reader to understand with as little effort as possible, what the public API contract is for a given object and consequently,